-This section provides overview, applications, and principles of keyboard/video/mouse (kvm) switches.
+This section provides an overview for keyboard/video/mouse (kvm) switches as well as their applications and principles.
 Also, please take a look at the list of 11 keyboard/video/mouse (kvm) switch manufacturers and their company rankings.
+Here are the top-ranked keyboard/video/mouse (kvm) switch companies as of June, 2023: 1.Dell Inc., 2.Shenzhen CKL Technology Co., Ltd., 3.PLANET Technology Corporation.

 Table of Contents

-A KVM switch is a piece of hardware that allows you to control multiple computers with a single keyboard, a display (Video/VisualUnit), and a mouse.
-It is also sometimes referred to as a CPU switcher or PC switcher.
+A KVM (Keyboard/Video/Mouse) Switch is a piece of hardware that allows you to control multiple computers with a single keyboard, display (video), and mouse.
+It is also sometimes referred to as a CPU Switcher or PC Switcher.

-Basically, one set of KVMs controls multiple computers, but some products allow multiple KVMs to control a single computer.
-Some multifunctional KVM switches also offer the ability to share USB devices and speakers.
+Basically, a single pair of KVMs control multiple computers, but some products allow multiple KVMs to control a single computer.
+The more versatile KVM switches also offer the ability to share USB devices and speakers.
 They can also be used for data servers as well as computers.

-A KVM switch connects the cables from each device to the KVM switch and outputs to the computer via a special cable that combines USB and VGA.
+KVM Switches connect the cables from each device to the switch and outputs to the computer via a special cable that combines USB and VGA.

-There are two types of KVM switches, passive and active, each with a different principle, and the characteristics of the PC and operating system will affect the compatibility of the KVM switch, so an appropriate KVM switch should be selected.
+There are two types of KVM switches: passive and active, each with a different principle; the characteristics of the PC and OS will affect the compatibility of the KVM switch, so an appropriate switch must be selected.

-Passive KVM switches, also called mechanical KVM switches, physically switch electrical circuits.
+Passive KVM Switches, also known as Mechanical KVM Switches, physically switch the electrical circuitry.
 PCs are switched by select switches or pushbuttons.

 While the structure is simple and inexpensive, the maximum number of PCs that can be connected is limited to 12.
 Also, since the interface device is perceived as physically disconnected from the unselected PC, it may fail to boot or boot without a mouse, depending on the PC and OS.

-Active KVM switches, also called electronic KVM switches, use simulated signals to switch peripherals.
-Unlike mechanical KVM switches, they emulate the connection of interface devices to a non-selected PC.
+Active KVM Switches, also called Electronic KVM Switches, use simulated signals to switch between peripheral devices.
+Unlike Mechanical KVM Switches, they emulate the connection of an interface device to a non-selected PC.
 This prevents non-selected PCs from failing to boot.

-Active KVM switches are also useful for PCs and operating systems that require continuous monitoring of interface device connections, and PC switching can be done by quickly pressing a specific key, eliminating the need to touch the KVM switch itself for convenience.
+Active KVM Switches also work well with PCs and operating systems that continuously monitor the connection status of interface devices, and switching between PCs can be done by quickly pressing a specific key, eliminating the need to touch the KVM switch itself for convenience.

 Because it uses a proprietary protocol, it does not have much communication delay time.
 256 or more access points can be configured, and more than 8,000 PCs can be controlled.

-Also called KVM Over IP, it can send and receive signals over the internet via ethernet communication.
-Although there is a slight delay in operation due to the use of the Internet, it can operate over a longer distance than an analog KVM.
+Also called KVM Over IP, Digital KVM can send and receive signals over the Internet via Ethernet communication.
+Although there is a slight delay in operation due to the use of the Internet, it can operate over a longer distance than analog KVM.
 Because of this characteristic, they are also used for remote work.

 Most digital KVMs allow remote control of PCs via a browser or dedicated viewer software.
 Remote software that can remotely control a PC over the Internet includes VNC and terminal services.
-Digital KVM switches have the advantage over those that do not require installation of remote software.
+Digital KVM Switches have the advantage over them in that they do not require the installation of remote software.

 *Including some distributors, etc.